antonidag/myblog/content/en/posts/postman-api-testing-github-actions/index.md

 But before we can jump into writing tests, we first need to work inside of Postman a bit.
 Start by creating a new Collection and name it appropriately for the API you are testing.
 There are several ways to import collections and APIs into Postman, for instance by an Open API specification, cURL, raw text and etc. Depending on your API, there might be parameters, headers, and authentication, that you will need to setup before continuing.

-To create tests for an API operation, we need to navigate to the "Test" menu an selected API operation.
+To create tests for an API, we need to navigate to the "Test" menu.
+This menu is found under the API operation itself.
 Tests in Postman are written in JavaScript and there is a lot <a href="https://learning.postman.com/docs/writing-scripts/script-references/script-reference-overview/" target="_blank" rel="noopener noreferrer">documentation</a>, test examples, and how-tos to help you get started.
 Once you have some basic knowledge, it will become quite easy!

 Let's start by copy this code into Postman:
 ```